 The downside is that it requires active user behaviour.
 There's no algorithm pushing profiles to users, so engagement depends entirely on how motivated people are to browse.
 This model also works better for smaller, tightly defined communities rather than mass-market apps.

 You build from scratch.
 This usually takes 7 to 12 months and requires either an in-house team or outsourcing.
-Custom makes sense when you need full control—unique matching logic, specific flows, or particular scalability requirements.
-It offers maximum flexibility but comes with high costs and long timelines.
+Custom development is the best choice when you need full control over the app.
+However, it comes with high costs and long timelines.

-If your idea is straightforward or similar to existing apps, custom might not be worth it.
-Custom development is the right choice when your app has a unique value proposition that can't be achieved with prebuilt solutions.
+If your idea is similar to existing apps, custom might not be worth it.
+Custom development is the right choice when you are planning to build something unique, non-generic application.

 Custom apps give you full control, but they also mean you're responsible for maintaining and updating the entire codebase.
 As your app scales, you'll need developers who understand your specific architecture.
 This can become expensive over time.